yuja/jj/docs/config.md

 ### Default colocation

-When creating a git-backed Jujutsu repository, you can disable colocation which places the `.git` directory next to the `.jj` directory.
+When creating a Git-backed Jujutsu repository, they use "colocated" mode by default, which places the `.git` directory next to the `.jj` directory.
 Colocation allows some amount of two-way interoperability, but it can perform worse in large repos.

-The setting `git.colocate` is a boolean option that controls whether or not the `jj git init` and `jj git clone` commands should create colocated repositories by default.
-By default, `git.colocate` is set to `true`.
+The setting `git.colocate` is a boolean option that controls whether or not the `jj git init` and `jj git clone` commands should create colocated working copies by default.
+Set `git.colocate` to `false` to disable it.

 See [Colocated Jujutsu/Git repos](git-compatibility.md#colocated-jujutsugit-repos) for more information.